TanStack/query/docs/src/pages/guides/query-functions.md

 })
 ```

-## Usage with `fetch` and others clients that do not throw by default
+## Usage with `fetch` and other clients that do not throw by default

 While most utilities like `axios` or `graphql-request` automatically throw errors for unsuccessful HTTP calls, some utilities like `fetch` do not throw errors by default.
 If that's the case, you'll need to throw them on your own.
 Here is a simple way to do that with the popular `fetch` API: